 - Install LED bulbs in your light fixtures.
-LED bulbs use less energy, and thus they don’t put off as much heat as incandescent bulbs.
+LED bulbs use much less energy than incandescent bulbs, and thus they don’t put off as much heat as well.

 - Minimize the use of household appliances during the hottest part of the day.
-To keep energy consumption in mind, opt for outdoor grilling or meals that don’t require cooking.
-Also use washers, dryers and dishwashers at night when it’s cooler.
+To keep energy consumption in mind, opt for outdoor grilling or meals that don’t require cooking, like fresh garden salads.
+Also use washers, dryers, dishwashers and other appliances at night when it’s cooler.

 - Check your AC system’s outdoor unit to keep it free of debris or anything that would limit its access to airflow.
 This includes leaves, sticks, cottonwood seeds, dirt and other yard waste.
 For best results, keep an area 3-5 feet away from the outdoor unit clear of debris.

 - We almost always need AC in the summer.
-Remember to clean or check the AC filter once a month, as buildup will restrict airflow, making it less efficient.
+Remember to clean or check the AC filter once a month as buildup will restrict airflow, making it less efficient.
 Taking care of your air filter is a fast, easy way to keep your air conditioner in good condition.